Samworth27/T2A2/README.md

   The admin dashboard is recreated with reduced scope for the management of a users listings.

 - Users and Profiles
   User account information is stored separately from the profile information.
 This is mainly to create a separation of information between what is needed for authentication and authorisation and the profile information itself.
 A positive side effect of this is profile information is only ever called when explicitly needed.
 The amount of times the profile record needs to be requested could be reduced by caching the value of the users preferred display name in the user model and updating this value when the profile is modified.
+While this would mean that database is not completely normalized it could offer a performance improvement if the single value was being called often enough.

 ## R16 - Detail 3rd party APIs